thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

         image: /images/user-guide/ui/widgets/widget-library/wl-control-bundle-ce.png
         title: 'For visualization of current state and sending RPC commands to target devices.'

+wl-date-bundle:
+    0:
+        image: /images/user-guide/ui/widgets/widget-library/wl-date-bundle-ce.png
+        title: 'For changing the data range for other widgets on the dashboard.'

 wl-digital-bundle:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-digital-bundle-ce.png
         title: 'For visualization of temperature, humidity, speed and other integer or float values.'

+wl-entity-admin-bundle:
+    0:
+        image: /images/user-guide/ui/widgets/widget-library/wl-entity-admin-bundle-ce.png
+        title: 'For listing and creating/updating/deleting devices and assets.'

 wl-gpio:
     0: